The Best Free Route Planner with Unlimited Stops: Comparing 10 Route Planners

 Plus, if you’re handling more than one driver, you may want delivery management capabilities like route monitoring, order tracking, and proof of delivery.
-You get these with Circuit for Teams.

-Can you plan routes with Google Maps?
+Can I plan routes with Google Maps?

-Google Maps — like most navigation apps — has a lot going for it.
-It’s user-friendly, it lets you plan ETAs based on different modes of travel, and it has a street view so you can see where you’re going.
+Like most navigation apps, Google Maps has a lot going for it.
+It’s user-friendly, lets you plan estimated times of arrival (ETAs) based on different travel modes, and has a street map to find where you’re going.

-Why?
 Because navigational apps like Google Maps don’t use route optimization software.
 That is, they don’t have an algorithm in their code that lets them build the fastest route for you based on speed, distance, traffic patterns, and other key variables.

 We go over this detail in our post on how to plan multi-stop routes with Google Maps.

 What is the max amount of stops on Google Maps?

 You can add up to ten stops in the Google Maps route planner.